 2. Go Micro

-The attention span of today’s consumer is quite short.
+The attention span of today’s consumers is quite short.
 So you only have a few seconds to catch the patient’s attention and capitalize on it.
 That’s why many industries are currently adopting the micro-moment strategy.It involves giving out content in small pieces in order not to overwhelm the consumers while piquing their interest.
 The types of micro-moments are:

 - “I-want-to-watch-what-I’m-into” – offer the necessary video information.